taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 We should examine whether OCC is meeting our current configuration needs &mdash; reliability, maintainability, debugability, and performance &mdash; and pursue alternatives if required.

-pmoore provided the counter-example of the Windows worker configuration for NSS that is configured using a [simple, linear, PowerShell script](https://github.com/taskcluster/generic-worker/blob/master/worker_types/nss-win2012r2/userdata).
+Pete provided the counter-example of the Windows worker configuration for NSS that is configured using a [simple, linear, PowerShell script](https://github.com/taskcluster/generic-worker/blob/master/worker_types/nss-win2012r2/userdata).
 These workers are available within 5 minutes of starting up.
 Perhaps there are complexities that prevent us from using such a straightforward system, but we should investigate and make those trade-offs known.
 If we cannot switch, we should debug the start-up performance issue.

 #### Understanding the base AMI creation process